PhuongLe/PhuongLe.github.io/_posts/2021-01-04-deep reinforcement learning.md

 toc_icon: "heart"

 ---
-This article aims to describe how to implement a Reinforcement Learning (RL) using Approximation Q-Function with a Neural Network (NN) through an example of building a robot tank on Robocode platform.
+This article aims to describe how to implement a Deep Reinforcement Learning (RL) using Approximation Q-Function with a Neural Network (NN) through an example of building a robot tank on Robocode platform.
 Source code can be found at [https://github.com/PhuongLe/DeepQLearningRobot/](https://github.com/PhuongLe/DeepQLearningRobot).

 ## Approach